 [Section 20 amended by No. 58 of 2010 s.
 31.]

 20A.
-Suspension of licence by State Administrative Tribunal
+SAT may suspend licence in some cases

 (1) Where the State Administrative Tribunal makes an order against a licensed valuer and payment is not made in accordance with the order or the order is otherwise not complied with or is breached, the State Administrative Tribunal may suspend the licence until the payment is made, or for such period or upon such event occurring as the State Administrative Tribunal thinks fit.